 The ECS is a complex signaling network where different proteins play distinct roles, significantly regulating the homeostatic processes that involves pain and inflammation.
 This product’s select endocannabinoid active phytopharmaceutical ingredients encompass modulators/agonists of the anti-inflammatory receptors (CB-2) exhibiting direct functioning effects; indirect pain antagonist (CB-1 receptors without CNS effects); the systems therapeutic targeting inhibitors (FAAH regulatory metabolic and catabolic enzymes); allosteric modulators, other modulators that affect the endogenous AEA cellular reuptake mechanism, and TRPV1 agonists.
 These natural products can bind and functionally interact at various points along the ECS, targeting enzymes and protein receptors, selectively and indirectly triggering components of the G-protein-coupled CB1 receptors, and improving the anti-inflammatory modulating CB2 receptors.
 Of importance is the prominence of the activity of the select components, through the various mechanisms of the EDS system that provide anti-inflammatory properties and others that reduce the metabolic production of COX-2 overexpression, which induces ECS cell death.

-Results: by using innovative technology, intense research around the body’s pain/inflammatory systems, a novel approach, synergy of mechanisms built on strong science using an orthomolecular treatment model, an analgesic evolved that would aid in the reduction of pain and stiffness by addressing multiple mechanisms of the entire pain cascade—naturally, safely, effectively.
+Results: by using innovative technology, intense research around the body’s pain/inflammatory systems, a novel approach utilizing the synergy of mechanisms built on strong science, and employing an orthomolecular treatment model, this analgesic evolved to aid in the reduction of pain and stiffness by addressing multiple mechanisms of the entire pain cascade—naturally, safely, effectively.

 This analgesic looks to address the problems of the disease state, not just the symptoms.

 The relative roles of the various formulation components showed some unique outcomes, distinctive from what is seen with the usual simple counter-irritant analgesic or topical anesthetic.
-These distinctive outcomes have been reported by members of the clinical trial team, healthcare professionals, and anecdotal reports from users of the product.
+These distinctive outcomes have been reported by members of the clinical trial team, healthcare professionals, and anecdotal reports from persons using the product, for all types of pain.

 Examine the product from outcomes/results based and proof of theory methodology—today’s measure of clinical acceptability: